 Terra Nullius by Claire G Coleman

 “Terra Nullius” is a loaded term for all Australians, Indigenous or otherwise (for international Keeper Upperers, in brief, it was the term used to declare that Australia was “uninhabited” at the time of the white coloniser’s arrival, and as such justified their invasion of Australia as “settlement” of land not owned by anyone else, an obvious fabrication).
 So, it’s a powerful statement by Claire G Coleman to use Terra Nullius as the title for her incredible book.
-In this incredible debut novel, she projects the real-world systemic oppression of Indigenous Australians into a speculative alternative, forcing the reader to reconsider the Australia they think they know and the history they think they understand.
+She projects the real-world systemic oppression of Indigenous Australians into a speculative alternative, forcing the reader to reconsider the Australia they think they know and the history they think they understand.
+Read my full review of Terra Nullius here.

 Growing Up Aboriginal In Australia (Anthology)